lupyuen/pinetime-rust-mynewt/README.md

     rustup component add rls rust-analysis rust-src --toolchain nightly-2019-05-22
     ```

+    The above commands should be executed in the `stm32bluepill-mynewt-sensor` folder.

 # Install Rust (macOS)

 1. Install `rustup` according to the instructions at https://rustup.rs